Authored by the expert who managed and guided the team behind the Albania Property Pack

 So, is now a good time?

-This is not financial or investment advice, and we do not know your personal situation, so please do your own research and consult a qualified professional before making any decision.
+This is not financial or investment advice, we do not know your personal situation, and every buyer should check title, permits, taxes, financing and local comparables before buying.

 Is it smart to buy now in Durrës, or should I wait as of 2026?